Sekunde/Pri3D/README.md

 ```
 #### Model Zoo

 The provided pre-trained models in the following are already converted to Detectron2 checkpoints ([convert to detectron2](#model-zoo-4) shows how to convert from Pri3D checkpoint to Detectron2 format).
+If not specifically mentioned, models are pre-trained on ScanNet by default.

 |    Data        | AP@0.5 (bbox) | AP@0.5 (segm)  | Backbone |Pre-trained Model (for Initialization)  | Curves                | Logs                  |
 |----------------|---------------|----------------|----------|----------------------------------------|-----------------------|-----------------------|